- Find an office

 Consider your current role and whether the following pertains to you.

 In a nutshell, if you’re a business owner or a freelancer, or you own a farm, then you qualify to claim the home office deduction.
-For all other home office purposes, unfortunately, the tax law will most likely not apply to you.
+For all other home office purposes, unfortunately, tax law doesn’t currently allow a deduction.

 How much tax can you write off for your home office?